masa002/RealtimeTranslator/README.md

 Installation
 ========
-0.If Python is not installed.
+0. If Python is not installed.
 If you do not have Python installed, please install it.
 (Python 3.8 is recommended, just in case.)